joshmu/presenter/README.md

-# presenter
+# ZEN

-Presentation setup for OSX
+Zen mode for OSX
-Building a workflow which will configure my setup when doing presentations & demos
+Useful for presentations, demos, and minimalism

 ## use it